chanba/scavenger_wrangler/README.md

 > The `external` column is **ignored** in this simplified tool (we always treat donors as external chain).

 ### 3) Live consolidation

+If you have an enormous amount of wallets, there's some built in rate limiting protection.

 ```bash
 python3 consolidate_scavenger.py \